RexJaeschke/csharpstandard/standard/classes.md

 - It may only be an input parameter if it has a value type
 - It may only be a reference parameter if it has a value type or has a generic type constrained to struct
+- It shall not be an output parameter.
 - It shall not be a pointer type.

 > *Example*: The following is an example of a static class that declares two extension methods: